peter16/votehub-reveal.js/README.md

 3. Open a 'My surveys' tab in Votehub.
 There are all your surveys.
 If you don´t have create one.
 Choose one survey and click on 'Share'.
 There is a URL address field: http://www.votehub.net/xxx/ (instead of xxx there is a ID of segment).
 Remember this ID.

-4. Add a new section to your index.html: if you want to display a questions:
+4. Add a new section to your index.html (instead of xxx write your ID of segment.):

+ if you want to display a questions:
  ```html
  <section id="question-xxx">
  </section>

  if you want to display a stats:
  ```html
  <section id="stats-xxx">
  </section>

  if you want to display a correct answers (if you create a quiz question):
  ```html
  <section id="answer-xxx">
  </section>
  ```
- Instead of xxx write your ID of segment.

 5. Open index.html in a browser to view it.